Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Acknowledgments

 \section{Acknowledgments}

 We thank the National Science Foundation for their generous support through Grant NSF OPP-1002483 and Grant NSF OPP-1359535.
 We further thank the Taiwan National Science Councils Vanguard Program: NSC 102-2628-M-002-010 and the Belgian F.R.S.-FNRS Grant 4.4508.01.
 We are grateful to the U.S. National Science Foundation-Office of Polar Programs and the U.S. National Science Foundation-Physics Division.
-We would also like to thank the University of Wisconsin Alumni Research Foundation, the University of Maryland and the Ohio State University for their support.
+We also thank the University of Wisconsin Alumni Research Foundation, the University of Maryland and the Ohio State University for their support.
 Furthermore, we are grateful to the Raytheon Polar Services Corporation and the Antarctic Support Contractor, Lockheed, for field support.
-A. Connolly would like to thank the National Science Foundation for their support through CAREER award 1255557, and also the Ohio Supercomputer Center.
-K. Hoffman would likewise like to thank the National Science Foundation for their support through CAREER award 0847658.
-A. Connolly, H. Landsman and D. Besson would like to thank the United States-Israel Bi-national Science Foundation for their support through Grant 2012077.
-A. Connolly, A. Karle and J. Kelley would like to thank the National Science Foundation for the support through BIGDATA Grant 1250720.
+A. Connolly thanks the National Science Foundation for their support through CAREER award 1255557, and also the Ohio Supercomputer Center.
+K. Hoffman likewise thanks the National Science Foundation for their support through CAREER award 0847658.
+A. Connolly, H. Landsman and D. Besson thank the United States-Israel Bi-national Science Foundation for their support through Grant 2012077.
+A. Connolly, A. Karle and J. Kelley thank the National Science Foundation for the support through BIGDATA Grant 1250720.
 D. Besson and A. Novikov acknowledge support from National Research Nuclear University MEPhi (Moscow Engineering Physics Institute).
-R. Nichol would like to thank the Leverhulme Trust for their support.
+R. Nichol thanks the Leverhulme Trust for their support.